blacksenator/miniSIP4fb/README.md

 * 3.7 Remember the password well (or better yet, copy it).
 You will not be able to access it later, but you must pass it when instantiating miniSIP4fb.
 Of course, you can change the password of this device if you forget it
 * 3.8 It doesn't matter which number you choose here.
 The software in its current state does not make calls
 * 3.9 Here you should select all the phone numbers used so that miniSIP4fb receives an INVITE for every call - regardless of the number.
+But of course, it can be useful to have **miniSIP4f** respond only to a designated phone number.
+Then, of course, the FRITZ!Box will only send an INVITE to that very phone number and thus to that telephony device
 * There is no need to activate the registration from the Internet.
 Apart from that, AVM explicitly advises against this

 ## Usage